-The Notes are offered when, as and if issued and received by the purchaser and subject to the receipt of an unqualified legal opinion as to the validity of the Notes of Barclay Damon LLP, Albany, New York.
-It is anticipated that the Notes will be available for delivery in Jersey City, New Jersey or Albany or Newport, New York on or about August 1, 2024.
+The Bonds are offered when, as and if issued and received by the purchaser and subject to the receipt of the approving legal opinion as to the validity of the Bonds of Barclay Damon LLP, Albany, New York.
+It is anticipated that the Bonds will be available for delivery through the facilities of DTC located in Jersey City, New Jersey on or about June 18, 2025.